A full-time student is one who is matriculated and meets the conditions for each term noted below:

 No course may be dropped in the last two weeks of classes in a fall or spring semester or during the last week of a summer session.

 The Graduate School can serve as the Dean's Office authorization for University Registrar forms.
+A Graduate School signature is required to process a drop after the census date in a given term.

 IMPORTANT NOTE: Dropping a course after the census date may have financial and academic consequences.
 Please refer to the Academic and Financial Policy Regarding Tuition and Drop Dates.